ahmedabdelaziz5/inventory-system/README.md

-# inventory application
+# inventory application :

+#### This was my first task on my internship @Asterisc Technocra

 #### The objective is to ensure accurate recording, computation, and production of sales reports, providing reliable insights into business performance.
-By achieving these goals, the project aims to enhance operational efficiency, facilitate informed decision-making, and optimize sales and inventory management processes
+By achieving these goals, the project aims to enhance mentorint , recording , keep track of products , bussiness and inventory management processes

-#### You can mentor , record and keep track of your products and bussiness

 # User module :